Hany Armanious: Stone Soup

 21 November 2025 - 18 April 2026

 Hany Armanious: Stone Soup is the fourth exhibition in the series at Buxton Contemporary that focuses on an artist from the Buxton Collection.
-Building on the exhibition of the same name recently shown at the Henry Moore Institute, Leeds, this major solo exhibition will include works from throughout Armanious’ career including new and recent works.
-Encompassing the entire museum, this exhibition will be accompanied by a publication jointly produced with the Henry Moore Institute.
+Building on the exhibition of the same name recently shown at the Henry Moore Institute, Leeds, this major solo exhibition includes works from throughout Armanious’ career including new and recent works.
+Encompassing the entire museum, this exhibition is accompanied by a publication jointly produced with the Henry Moore Institute.

 The exhibition includes Hany Armanious' Water Lilies, on loan from the Chartwell Collection and Auckland Art Gallery Toi o Tāmaki.